blubblub/downloadkit-ios/README.md

 ## Introduction

 DownloadKit is a Swift library for managing file downloads in the background on Apple platforms.
-It supports multiple download sources – for example, standard HTTP(S) web servers as well as Apple’s CloudKit – and caches downloaded files locally for offline access.
-The library uses a priority-based queue system, allowing you to enqueue a large number of downloads (even thousands of files) and control the order in which they are fetched ￼.
-DownloadKit is used in production (e.g. in the Speech Blubs app) and is designed to handle robust, long-running download tasks reliably.
+Built with Swift tools version 6.0 and targeting Swift version 6.1.2, it supports multiple download sources like standard HTTP(S) web servers and Apple’s CloudKit.
+Files are cached locally for offline access.
+The priority-based queue system allows enqueuing numerous downloads efficiently.
+It's used in production scenarios, such as in the Speech Blubs app, and designed for robust, long-running download tasks.

 ## Key features

 • Background downloads: Uses background URL sessions and CloudKit operations so downloads can continue even if the app is suspended.

-• Multiple sources: Unified interface to download from URLs or CloudKit (e.g. fetching CKAsset files from an iCloud database).
+• Multiple sources: Unified interface to download from URLs or CloudKit (e.g., fetching CKAsset files from an iCloud database) with improved error handling and mirroring.

 • Local caching: Files are stored locally once downloaded, avoiding redundant network fetches for the same resource.